VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Methodology

 \textbf{Full automatic pipeline.} We extract specifications from high-quality patch datasets.
 Each vulnerability instance is represented as $D_i = \{c_i^{\text{vul}}, c_i^{\text{fix}}, m_i, d_i, w_i, \mathrm{Ctx}(f_i)\}$, where $c_i^{\text{vul}}$ and $c_i^{\text{fix}}$ are the vulnerable and fixed functions, $m_i$ is the commit message, $d_i$ the CVE description, $w_i$ the CWE type, and $\mathrm{Ctx}(f_i)$ the broader program context:

 This representation ensures that each instance is grounded not only in the function body but also in its interaction with the surrounding system.

-Then, each general specification is inferred by prompting LLMs to perform structured Chain-of-Thought reasoning on each vulnerability instance.
-We guide LLM through a carefully designed one-shot prompt, which first classifies vulnerabilities according to 10 core security domains and then encourages reasoning about the vulnerability's root cause and the corresponding expected safe behavior.
-Given the extracted general specifications, we further prompt the LLM to generate detailed vulnerability cases that link each specification to concrete evidence in the code.
+Then, each general specification is inferred by prompting LLMs to perform reasoning on each vulnerability instance.
+We guide the LLM through a carefully designed one-shot prompt, \begin{change}which follows a fixed workflow: system understanding (identifying the software system, domain, and module), domain classification (categorizing the vulnerability into one specific security domain), and specification abstraction (reasoning about the root cause and the corresponding expected safe behavior). \end{change} Given the extracted general specifications, we further prompt the LLM to generate detailed vulnerability cases that link each specification to concrete evidence in the code.

 \textbf{Retrieval keys.} Finally, to enable efficient matching with new code, we attach two retrieval keys to each specification: (i) a \emph{system identification key} describing the subsystem, module, and interactions of the function, and (ii) a \emph{functional semantics key} summarizing its intended behavior.
 Combined with the broader context in Equation~\ref{eq:context}, these keys allow VulInstruct to retrieve relevant specifications based on both program role and semantics, rather than relying on surface similarity.